TheWatcher/twscript/docs/TWTrapSetSpeed.md

 from the archetype directly or indirectly are updated.

-- Parameter: `TWTrapSetSpeedDebug`
+### Parameter: `TWTrapSetSpeedDebug`
 - Type: `boolean`
 - Default: `false`

-- Definition: If this is set to true, debugging messages will be written to the monolog to help trace problems with the script.
+If this is set to true, debugging messages will be written to the monolog to help trace problems with the script.
 Note that if you set this parameter to true, and see no new output in the monolog, double-check that you have twscript loaded!

-- Parameter: `TWTrapSetSpeedImmediate`
+### Parameter: `TWTrapSetSpeedImmediate`
 - Type: `boolean`
 - Default: `false`

-- Definition: If this is set to true, the speed of any linked moving terrain objects is immediately set to the speed value applied to the TerrPts.
+If this is set to true, the speed of any linked moving terrain objects is immediately set to the speed value applied to the TerrPts.
 If it is false, the moving terrain object will smoothly change its speed to the new speed (essentially, setting this to true breaks the appearance of momentum and